Topologically-Protected Remnant Vortices in Confined Superfluid $^3$He: Introduction

 Surprisingly, despite superfluid $^4$He being the original model system for Zurek's theory, experiments in $^4$He have not been compatible with the theory \cite{Hendry1994,Dodd1998}.
 The observed density of vortices was at least two orders of magnitude smaller than predicted \cite{Dodd1998}.
 The reason for this discrepancy is currently not well understood.
 More success has been found in studying superfluid $^3$He.
 The order parameter of $^3$He has a more complex form, including not just a complex phase, but a matrix structure related to the angular momentum degrees of freedom of Cooper pairs \cite{Vollhardt13}.
 This may result in multiple types of vortices \cite{salomaa1987}, as well as domain wall structures \cite{salomaa1988,walmsley2004,gluscevich2024kibble}.
-The types of defects that form depend on the superfluid phase in question (i.e., $^3$He-A, $^3$He-B, etc.), as well as the boundary conditions of the system.
-Further discussion can be found in the Supplementary Material \cite{SI}.
-Bulk $^3$He quenching can be achieved by using neutron irradiation to locally heat the helium, temporarily entering the normal state before rapidly cooling through $T_c$ again.
-These experiments create short-lived networks of vortex lines, which have been detected via nuclear magnetic resonance \cite{Ruutu1996,Bauerle1996}.
-More recently, the formation of single and half-quantum vortices due to the KZM in the polar phase of $^3$He submerged in aerogel has been studied \cite{Autti2016,Autti2020,rysti2021suppressing}.
+The types of defects that form depend on the superfluid phase in question (i.e., $^3$He-A, $^3$He-B, etc.), as well as the boundary conditions of the system \cite{SI}.
+The KZM has been studied in $^3$He using nuclear magnetic resonance to detect vortices \cite{Ruutu1996,Bauerle1996,Autti2016,Autti2020,rysti2021suppressing}.

+Here, we build on previous research in quasi-two-dimensional Bose gases \cite{Chomaz2015emergence,Chomaz2016exploring} by studying the formation of defects due to a phase transition in $^3$He that has been confined to a thin channel, where the smallest dimension is less than the KZM lengthscale.
+This is a regime where the finite size of the geometry may modify the formation of defects in the complex order parameter of $^3$He.